There are tons of gig economy sites out there like Airbnb and Turo that let you ent out your house or car for money.

 Keep this in mind when deciding whether or not Neighbor is worth it for you!

-How Does Neighbor Storage Work for Renters?
+How Does The Neighbor App Work for Renters?

 Neighbor storage works for renters in four easy steps: